krzysztt0/learn-python-2025/assignments/assignment02.md

 ## To make the TAs' lives easier

-**Make sure to include your info in 2 commented-out lines at the beginning of your.py file:**
+**Make sure to include your info in 2 commented-out lines at the beginning of your .py file:**

 ```python
 # NAME = ""